decretist/Dissertation/Chapter4/pca.md

 case statements, *an* very strongly so, *si* somewhat less strongly.
 This makes intuitive sense because indirect questions dominate the language of the case statements.
 It is a question of genre.
-There are two ways in which we might go about controlling for genre in the *themata*: by editing the Gratian0 sample to remove the passages containing indirect questions from each of the case statements, and by editing the list of function words used by stylo to conduct the
+There are two possible ways in which we might go about controlling for the vocabulary characteristic of the question genre in the *themata*: by editing the Gratian0 sample to remove the passages containing indirect questions from each of the case statements, and by editing the list of function words used by stylo to conduct the